triamnetwork/triam-docs/docs/guides/concepts/list-of-operations.md

 For a description of how operations work in Triam, see [Operations](./operations.md).

-For the protocol specification, see [triam-transactions.x](https://github.com/triam/triam-core/blob/master/src/xdr/Triam-transaction.x).
+For the protocol specification, see bellow:

 - [Create Account](#create-account)
 - [Payment](#payment)